 Taking folic acid before and during early pregnancy can help prevent neural tube defects in your baby.

-Before pregnancy, take a multivitamin that has 400 micrograms of folic acid in it every day.
+Before pregnancy, take a vitamin supplement that has 400 micrograms of folic acid in it every day.

 During pregnancy, take a prenatal vitamin that has 600 micrograms of folic acid in it every day.

-Take a multivitamin with folic acid every day, even if you’re not trying to get pregnant.
+Take a vitamin supplement with folic acid every day, even if you’re not trying to get pregnant.

 What is folic acid?